Skip to main content

 Frequently asked questions

-How do I calculate roof square footage?
+How to calculate roof square footage?

-How do I calculate roofing squares?
+How to calculate roofing squares?

 What waste factor should I use?